gonengazit/Celia/README.md

 git bash with info-zip, the [makefile](makefile) recipe won't run, and you'll have to do the copying and zipping manually.

-**Currently not working on web:**

-- Clipboard
-- Many keybindings (as some of them come into conflict with the ones your browser has, and even if that wasn't an issue shift and ctrl modifiers seemingly don't work)

 ## Controls
 * __L__ - advance 1 frame forward
 * __K__ - rewind 1 frame back